isomerpages/dis-dotc/news/events/_posts/2024-07-30-post-DOTC Showcases Innovative Solutions at Army Innovation Day 2024.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/9_IMG20240730102304.jpg">
 </div>
-<p>On the 2nd of November, the Department of Technology and Communications
+<p>On the 2nd of November, the Digital Ops-Tech Centre<strong> </strong>(DOTC)
-(DOTC) participated in the Army Innovation Day 2024 (AID 24), organized by the Combat Service Support Command (CSSCOM) at Kranji Camp III.
+participated in the Army Innovation Day 2024 (AID 24), organized by the Combat Service Support Command (CSSCOM) at Kranji Camp III.
 This year's theme, “Innovation for Scale,” highlighted the importance of deploying innovations as operational capabilities within the Army and encouraged personnel to scale innovation as we collectively “Reimagine our Everyday.”</p>
 <p>During AID 24, DOTC showcased two innovative products: Pinpoint and Pressify.</p>